-Our post-conference trainings were designed to provide conference participants and others with additional opportunities for in-depth exploration and skill-building, and opportunities to be trained by some of the key leaders in the field.
-Bios for all of the post-conference trainers are included under the following chart.
+Our post-conference trainings are designed to provide interested conference participants with opportunities for in-depth exploration and skill-building, and opportunities to be trained by some of the key leaders in the field.
+The following trainings will be offered on Tuesday, October 26, 2004.

 Organizing and Moderating Sustained Dialogue to Transform Racial and Ethnic Conflicts in Communities, Corporations and Campuses

 Facilitated by Harold H. Saunders, President of the International Institute for Sustained Dialogue and Priya N. Parker, Coordinator of the Sustained Dialogue Campus Project.

 Planning, Facilitating, and Evaluating a City-wide Public Dialogue Process

 Facilitated by Kimberly Pearce and Barnett Pearce, Founding members of the Public Dialogue Consortium.
 Kim Pearce is also a Professor in the Department of Speech Communication at De Anza College; Barnett Pearce is also a Professor in the School of Human and Organization Development at Fielding Graduate Institute.